Complaints procedures

 Mediation First complaints procedure for MIAMs

-We at Mediation First are members of the Family Mediators Association (the FMA).
+Mediation First are members of the Family Mediators Association (the FMA).
 The FMA is itself a part of the Family Mediation Council (the FMC).
-The FMC requires that we have a complaints procedure should you be unhappy with the conduct of any of our mediators and also that we let you know about this complaints procedure immediately after you have made your first contact with us.
+The FMC requires that we have a complaints procedure should you be unhappy with the conduct of any of our mediators.

-This complaints process covers just the Mediation Information and Assessment Meeting.
-There is a separate complaints process that applies where a complaint is in respect of a mediation.
-Please note that, in attending the MIAM, you will be consenting to the release of the MIAM File to the FMSB in the event that you make a complaint about the MIAM.
-Please also note there is a time limit of 3 months from your MIAM meeting (should you not go on to mediate) for any concern or complaint to be raised.
+This complaints procedure covers just the Mediation Information and Assessment Meeting (MIAM).
+There is a separate process for resolving any concerns or complaints relating to a mediation.
+Please note there is a time limit of 3 months from the date of your MIAM for any concern or complaint to be raised (in line with FMSB requirements).
 Please also note that, as per FMC/ FMSB guidelines, we do not have to investigate complaints that appear to be of a vexatious or purely personal nature.

 The complaints procedure inevitably uses a bit of jargon and we set out below some of the main definitions to help you understand it.